adamzemmoura/makata/readme.md

 ## Ordering
 Items in the backlog were ordered by dependency to the other items and importance to the owner stakeholder.

+## Sprint Forecast
+We have estimated the story points we can complete this sprint at 41 story points.

+This was decided solely by the developers and their assessment of the work as part of the sprint planning meeting.
+Being our first sprint, we anticipate our accuracy in estimation not to be as high as we might like but expect our forecast accuracy to improve in subsequent sprints.
+Our current forecast compared with analysis of work achieved this sprint, will be utilized as a data point to allow us to more accurately forecast the next sprint.